aridjayarecipes/cutesrecipes.web.app/content/post/1897-easiest-way-to-prepare-super-quick-homemade-salmon-bellies-braised-in-sweet-soy-and-ginger.md

 recipeinstructions:
 - "Add a splash of veg oil to a large nonstick pan on medium-high heat.
 Add the ginger and fry for 1 minute.
 Add the garlic and fry another 1 minute."
 - "Lay the fish into the pan in a single layer, on top of the ginger and garlic.
 Let cook 2 minutes, then add the soy sauce and water.
 Turn the heat down the medium-low.
 Cover and let simmer for 10 minutes."
 - "Remove the cover.
-Give the pan a shake to make sure nothing&#39;s sticking.
+Give the pan a shake to make sure nothing's sticking.
 Add a few grinds of freshly cracked black pepper, as well as the sugar and Maggi sauce.
 Let cook uncovered for 5 minutes, basting the sauce over the fish regularly.
 Do not flip the fish.
 Serve with a sprinkle of green onions."
 categories:
 - Recipe
 tags: